 – After asking about job-related challenges, the interviewer answered, laughing: ”No one here has a clue what they are doing”.
 A confession followed: he didn’t have an idea of digital marketing.
 My enthusiasm skyrocketed instantaneously.

-– ”Are you married?”, ”Do you have kids?”, ”How old are you?” – some of my favorite questions which, coincidently, are illegal in other countries).
+– ”Are you married?”, ”Do you have kids?”, ”How old are you?”, ”Do you have epilepsy?” – some of my favorite questions which, coincidently, are illegal (in other countries).
 I still wonder in what way this information is relevant to my professional qualifications, skills, and experience.
 Life’s mystery!

 – The interviewer wore a ski hat during the entire interview.
 How cool!
 Another interviewer had a hole in his jeans in a very strategic place – his crotch.
 In addition, he was using snus, a popular form of smoking in Norway by placing a small bag with tobacco under the upper lip.
 During official meetings too.

-Who said job search was painful, miserable, and depressing?!
+Who said job search is painful, miserable, and depressing?!